03. Time Series Analysis (Jhon)

 - Form the mean for each season

-- for additive.
+for additive. for multiplicative.

 Fourier Series Model for Seasonality